relston/mark/README.md

 ```
 *Requires an OpenAI API key in the `OPENAI_API_KEY` environment variable*

-Also supports `stdin` with `stdout` for piping GPT responses into other tools
+Also supports `stdin` with `stdout` for piping LLM responses into other tools
 ```bash
 cat path/to/markdown.md | mark
 # LLM response....